-LEVEL I SEMESTER: I COURSE CODE: VART 1907 COURSE TITLE: CERAMICS: MOLD MAKING AND SLIP CASTING (This course is an elective in the Visual Arts degree, and is also open to any student seeking a Level 1 elective) PRE-REQUISITE: NONE NUMBER OF CREDITS: 3 COURSE DESCRIPTION: VART 1907 Ceramics: Mold making and Slip casting is directed towards developing students' creative and critical skills as well as building their fundamental practical knowledge in the field of Ceramics.
+COURSE TITLE: CERAMICS: MOLD MAKING AND SLIP CASTING

+(This course is an elective in the Visual Arts degree, and is also open to any student seeking a Level 1 elective)

+COURSE DESCRIPTION: VART 1907 Ceramics: Mold making and Slip casting is directed towards developing students'

+creative and critical skills as well as building their fundamental practical knowledge in the field of Ceramics.

 This course provides the student with the opportunity to examine and explore the techniques and essential phases of forming, manipulating, firing and other stages associated with mold making, slip casting and finishing ceramic items that can then be sold commercially.
-Fabrication, manipulation of materials and studio practice is vital to the development of the Visual Artist, and ceramics provide a good opportunity for students to practice and enhance these skills and activities.
+Fabrication, manipulation of materials and studio practice are vital to the development of the Visual Artist, and ceramics provide a good opportunity for students to practice and enhance these skills and activities.

-SEMESTER: I COURSE CODE: VART 2013 COURSE TITLE: FINE ART I PRE-REQUISITES: VART 1405, VART 1406, VART 1408 AND VART 1803 NUMBER OF CREDITS: 3
+COURSE CODE: VART 2013 COURSE TITLE: FINE ART I

+PRE-REQUISITES: VART 1405, VART 1406, VART 1408 AND VART 1803